Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms

-On the basis of affective empathy, the affective empathy module experiences the emotional states of others, which together with the agent's observations, serve as inputs for the moral decision-making module.
-The empathy for others' emotions also generates intrinsic rewards modulating dopamine levels through direct inhibitory connections and promoting an internal motivation for altruism.
-In the Ventral Tegmental Area (VTA)~\cite{schultz2015neuronal}, dopamine encodes both the agent's own goals and intrinsic empathy reward, combining with moral utilitarianism theories to form a regulatory factor that prioritizes altruism.
+Existing research demonstrated that when experiencing pain-induced negative emotion, glutamatergic neurons in the ACC indirectly suppress dopamine release in the VTA by activating local GABAergic interneurons~\cite{song2024acc}.
+We model the ACC-VTA inhibitory neural circuit, wherein upon empathizing with others' emotional states, neurons in the Emotional regions suppress dopaminergic neurons in the VTA~\cite{schultz2015neuronal} through inhibitory neural connections, thereby modulating dopamine levels and eliciting intrinsic motivation for altruistic behavior.
+Dopamine encodes both the agent's own goals and intrinsic empathy reward, combining with moral philosophy theories to form a regulatory factor that prioritizes altruism.
+The reward prediction error signal represented by dopamine in the biological brain regulates the prefrontal cortex-to-basal ganglia circuit for behavioral selection and execution~\cite{floresco2006mesocortical}.
+Based on the firing rates of dopaminergic neurons, we compute reward prediction errors and modulate the connection weights between state neurons and action-selection neurons.
 Under the modulation of dopamine, the agent continuously interacts with the environment, empathizing with others' emotional states and learning spontaneously altruistic moral behaviors.

+To ensure that agents consistently prioritize altruistic behavior over self-interest, we can draw upon the ethical norms and moral philosophy of human society.
+Normative ethics~\cite{kagan2018normative,kagan1992structure} encompass three major competing and contentious theoretical approaches: virtue ethics that emphasizes intrinsic character, consequentialism that focuses on action outcomes, and deontology that prioritizes individual duties~\cite{dignum2017responsible}.
+These theoretical frameworks demonstrate divergent behavioral prescriptions in classic dilemmas like the trolley problem~\cite{thomson1984trolley}—where utilitarianism seeks to maximize collective welfare~\cite{bentham1970introduction}, while deontology emphasizes the inherent constraints of actions themselves~\cite{davis1991contemporary}.
+In this work, we advocate establishing altruism as the primary behavioral principle for agents.
+Specifically, we formulate deontological principle for the agents: "Never remaining indifferent to others in distress."
+This framework aligns with the hierarchical priorities of Asimov's Three Laws of Robotics~\cite{asimov1950runaround}.
+Consequently, when empathy detects others in distress, the dopamine-driven reward prediction error signal preferentially encodes empathic reward values, thereby motivating agents to prioritize learning altruistic behaviors.